istio/istio.io/content/en/docs/ops/best-practices/security/index.md

   This can be disabled by set the environment variable `ENABLE_DEBUG_ON_HTTP=false` on Istiod.
 Warning: many `istioctl` commands depend on this interface and will not function if it is disabled.
 * Port `15010` exposes the XDS service over plaintext.
 This can be disabled by adding the `--grpcAddr=""` flag to the Istiod Deployment.
-  Note: highly sensitive services, included the certificate signing and distribution services, are never enabled over plaintext.
+  Note: highly sensitive services, such as the certificate signing and distribution services, are never served over plaintext.

 ### Data Plane